-Just when you think you've tried everything possible in terms of wood flavors, a new wood flavor recipe jumps right at you out of nowhere.
+Just when you think you've tried everything possible in terms of the wood flavours, a new wood flavour recipe jumps right at you out of nowhere.

-The sometimes unexplainable satisfaction derived from eating a juicy stake or pork ribs might explain why we BBQ lovers always want to relive the tasteful experience.
+The sometimes unexplainable satisfaction derived from eating a juicy steak or pork ribs might explain why we, BBQ lovers, always want to relive the tasteful experience.
 Every BBQ lover should know that repeating or creating a unique taste from scratch depends on certain ingredients.
 This is exactly how the selection and blending of BBQ pellets or BBQ wood chunks becomes an important part of the taste creating process.

-There is no doubt that BBQ wood chunks, BBQ wood Chips, BBQ fruit wood charcoal, and BBQ wood pellets, play a significant role in the life of a BBQ lover.
-Whether a BBQ lover, takes BBQ preparation and/or consumption as a profession or hobby, he or she must have a good, clean source of BBQ wood supply.
+There is no doubt that BBQ Wood Chunks, BBQ Wood Chips, BBQ Fruit Wood Charcoal, and BBQ Wood Pellets play their significant role in the life of a BBQ lover.
+Whether a BBQ lover, takes BBQ preparation and/or consumption as a profession or hobby, he or she must have a good, clean source of the BBQ wood supply.

 In some cases, hickory wood pellets were replaced with beech wood pellets to create the same blend.
-It is recently considered old fashion by some BBQ lovers to smoke or grill pork, beef, game, and poultry, with just one type of wood flavor.
+It is recently considered old fashion by some BBQ lovers to smoke or grill pork, beef, game, and poultry, with just one type of wood flavour.
 Most BBQ lovers have stepped up their BBQ wood experiments by a set of flavour mixing rules.